- Can bile duct cancer be found early?

 Types of biopsies

 There are several ways to take biopsy samples to diagnose bile duct cancer.

 Bile duct cells and tiny fragments of bile duct tissue can also be sampled by biliary brushing.
 Instead of injecting contrast dye and taking x-ray pictures (as for ERCP or PTC), the doctor advances a small brush with a long, flexible handle through the endoscope or needle.
 The end of the brush is used to scrape cells and small tissue fragments from the lining of the bile duct, which are then looked at under a microscope.

-In other cases, a needle biopsy may be done.
-For this test, a thin, hollow needle is inserted through the skin and into the tumor without first making a surgical incision.
+Needle biopsy: For this test, a thin, hollow needle is inserted through the skin and into the tumor without first making a surgical incision.
 (The skin is numbed first with a local anesthetic.)
-The needle is usually guided into place using ultrasound or CT scanning.
-With this approach, the needle is slowly moved forward while doctors check its position by viewing images provided by one of these imaging tests.
+The needle is usually guided into place using ultrasound or CT scans.
 When the images show that the needle is in the tumor, a sample is drawn into the needle and sent to the lab to be viewed under a microscope.

 In most cases, this is done as a fine needle aspiration (FNA) biopsy, which uses a very thin needle attached to a syringe to suck out (aspirate) a sample of cells.
-If this isn't successful, a core needle biopsy may be done, which uses a slightly larger needle to get a bigger sample.
+Sometimes, the FNA doesn’t provide enough cells for a definite diagnosis, so a core needle biopsy may be done, which uses a slightly larger needle to get a bigger sample.

 Last Medical Review: 11/01/2014